ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

  "/Users/arielj/.rvm/rubies/ruby-2.6.6/lib/ruby/2.6.0/x86_64-darwin19"]
 ```

-You can see, for example, that I'm running Ruby 2.6.6 and I'm using RVM.
+You can see, for example, that I'm running Ruby 2.6.6 and using RVM.

 ### Requiring a Module from the Standard Library

-When we require something like the `csv` module, it is part of the standard library (i.e.: it's part of Ruby itself).
-In this case, we can go over all the paths in that array until we find a file named `csv.rb`.
-If we go to `/home/ariel/.rvm/rubies/ruby-2.6.6/lib/ruby/2.6.0` we indeed find it.
-Ruby does the same, and then loads the module so we can use it.
+When we require something like the `csv` module, it is part of the standard library (i.e.: it comes with Ruby).
+In this case, we can go over all the paths listed in that array until we find a file named `csv.rb`.
+If we go to `/home/arielj/.rvm/rubies/ruby-2.6.6/lib/ruby/2.6.0` we indeed find it.
+Ruby does the same to find the script and then loads the module so we can use it.

-When it can't find a file with the name we asked for, it will raise an error we probably all saw more than we want to:
+When it can't find a file matching the name we required, it will raise an error we probably all saw more than we want to:

 ```ruby
 LoadError (cannot load such file -- some_unknown_module)